tymofiivoitenko/SplitStonesIntoPiles/README.md

 2. Dynamic programming:
     Time Complexity = O(n*sum)

-We execute the fastest solution for given array - based on:
+The PileSplitter execute the fastest solution for given array - based on:

     1. number of elements
-    2. sum of elements in array.
+    2. sum of elements in array